 Stream videos from link online

-- Open your web browser: The first step is to open your preferred web browser.
-This could be anything from Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, or any other browser that you find convenient and easy to use.
+- First off, open up your favorite web browser.
+This could be Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, or any other browser you like using.

 .mp4